Five Years Later, Rotate Is Still Copenhagen’s It Girl Brand

 Although Rotate Birger Christensen’s show closed out the Copenhagen Fashion Week Spring 2025 season, the Danish brand’s party is far from ending.
-“It's just such a great stamp of approval,” Rotate’s cofounder Jeanette Madsen tells Refinery29 about getting the coveted slot on the Copenhagen Fashion Week schedule, which resulted in a runway filled with fringed gowns, capri pants and bubble-hem skirts and a crowd of fashion influencers, international editors and celebrities that included Pamela Anderson.
-The production, which was staged in collaboration with jewellery brand Pandora and makeup favourite Charlotte Tilbury, wasn’t the only label milestone this week.
-Days earlier, Rotate opened its first flagship store in Denmark’s capital, doors down from Scandi mainstays like Ganni, Axel Arigato and By Malene Birger.
+“It's just such a great stamp of approval,” Rotate’s cofounder Jeanette Madsen tells Refinery29 about getting the coveted slot on the Copenhagen Fashion Week schedule, which resulted in a runway filled with fringed gowns, capri pants and bubble-hem skirts and a crowd of fashion influencers, international editors, and celebrities that included Pamela Anderson.
+The production, which was staged in collaboration with jewelry brand Pandora and makeup favorite Charlotte Tilbury, wasn’t the only label milestone this week.
+Days earlier, Rotate opened its first flagship store in Denmark’s capital, doors down from Scandi mainstays like Ganni, Axel Arigato, and By Malene Birger.

 AdvertisementADVERTISEMENT